rajdyp/rdocs/content/quiz/kubernetes/05-networking/_index.md

       "instruction": "Arrange from innermost (pod) to outermost (external)", "items": [
         "Pod network namespace (eth0)",
+        "Host namespace (vethXXXX)",
         "veth pair connection",
-        "Host namespace (vethXXXX)",
-        "cni0 bridge",
-        "Host eth0 interface",
+        "CNI routing layer (cni0 bridge, IP routing, or eBPF depending on implementation)", "Host eth0 interface",
         "External network / Other nodes"
       ],
-      "correctOrder": [0, 1, 2, 3, 4, 5],
+      "correctOrder": [0, 2, 1, 3, 4, 5],
-      "explanation": "Network traffic flows outward from the pod: starts in the pod's isolated network namespace (eth0) → through veth pair → emerges in host namespace (vethXXXX) → connects to cni0 bridge → routes through host's eth0 interface → reaches external network or other nodes.
+      "explanation": "Network traffic flows outward from the pod: starts in the pod's isolated network namespace (eth0) → through veth pair → emerges in host namespace (vethXXXX) → processed by the CNI routing layer (cni0 bridge for bridge-based CNIs, IP routing for Calico, or eBPF for Cilium) → routes through host's eth0 interface → reaches external network or other nodes.
 This architecture allows pods to be isolated yet connected.", "hint": "Follow the Pod Network Architecture diagram from inside a pod to outside the node."
     }
   ]